 Hello, my name is Miyako from Nara.
-The other day, I have been to Muro-ji Temple which is located in Uda city in Nara prefecture.
+The other day, I have been to Murou-ji Temple which is located in Uda city in Nara prefecture.

-In this travel journal, firstly, I will explain how to get to Muro-ji Temple by public transportation; and, secondly, I will introduce the attractions you can enjoy on the approach leading to Muro-ji Temple, for example, special foods and local shops only in there.
+In this travel journal, firstly, I will explain how to get to Murou-ji Temple by public transportation; and, secondly, I will introduce the attractions you can enjoy on the approach leading to Murou-ji Temple, for example, special foods and local shops only in there.

-First, I will explain how to get to Muro-ji Temple.
+First, I will explain how to get to Murou-ji Temple.

-Here are two ways to get to Muro-ji Temple.
+Here are two ways to get to Murou-ji Temple.

 - By car

 If you would like to go to Murou-ji Temple by car, you can check the above route map.
 Today in this section, I will explain the easiest way to get to Murou-ji Temple by train and bus.

 First, take the Kintetsu Osaka Line to reach “Muroguchi-Ono Station”.
 You can take any trains other than Limited Express.